An art student at an easel with paint and a brush.

 For more information, please contact Student Life at studentlife@nullcecil.edu.

-Reporting Discrimination, Harassment or Hate Crimes on Campus
+Reporting Discrimination, Harassment, or Hate Crimes On Campus